twilio-professional-services/flex-project-template/docs/docs/how-it-works/01_flex-config.md

 ## To Use Locally (typically not neccessary)

-_NOTE_ although not typically neccessary, these instructions are intended for completeness and only for application of config on a personal development environment, not a shared development environment.
+_NOTE_ although not typically neccessary, these instructions are intended for completeness.
+Local development should use `plugin-flex-ts-template-v2\public\appConfig.js`.
 For shared environments please use the github release pipeline scripts.

 1. Make sure the dependent modules are installed